2023 Most Popular Philosophy & Religious Studies Bachelor's Degree Schools in the Middle Atlantic Region

 Check out the philosophy and religious studies bachelor's degree programs at these schools if you want to attend one of the most popular in the Middle Atlantic Region .

 Our 2023 rankings named University of Pennsylvania the most popular school in the Middle Atlantic Region for philosophy and religious studies students working on their bachelor’s degree.
-Located in the large city of Philadelphia, UPenn is a private not-for-profit school with a fairly large student population.
+Located in the large city of Philadelphia, UPenn is a private not-for-profit school with a very large student population.

 Women make up 52% of the philosophy and religious studies majors at the school.